How a truly unified checkout will change the retail experience forever

 One device, many options to buy

-We know that self-scanning via handsets provided in-store can revolutionise customer and employee experience, and boost businesses bottom line.
-But take-up and trust is still patchy among consumers, and that is why retailers need to be bolder and use the cloud-native technology now available to them to develop a truly unified checkout experience.
+We know that self-scanning via handsets provided in-store can revolutionize customer and employee experience, and boost businesses' bottom line.
+But take-up and trust are still patchy among consumers, and that is why retailers need to be bolder and use the cloud-native technology now available to them to develop a truly unified checkout experience.

-This would be run from a consumer’s own smartphone, undoubtedly their most-trusted possession and the one with them always.
-Utilising this side steps any fears they may have over privacy and security of a third-party device, or any confusion or lack of tech knowledge that might prevent them from wanting to use a handset provided in-store.
+This would be run from a consumer’s smartphone, undoubtedly their most-trusted possession and the one with them always.
+Utilizing these side steps any fears they may have over privacy and security of a third-party device, or any confusion or lack of tech knowledge that might prevent them from wanting to use a handset provided in-store.

 Crucially, activating this customer experience journey through a personal smartphone allows the same checkout process to be applied across a retailer’s physical locations and its e-commerce sites.

 This is also especially useful given it removes the need for manual updating from store-to-store.
-It increases the opportunity for chain-wide, or localised, personalisation of discounts, as well as quick responses to changes in demand, new trends and seasonal influences.
+It increases the opportunity for chain-wide or localized, personalization of discounts, as well as quick responses to changes in demand, new trends, and seasonal influences.